Criticism of Walt Disney Animation Studios: Atlantis: The Lost Empire

-The other Disney film, Atlantis: The Lost Empire (2001), was alleged for plagiarizing the Japanese animated series as well; many critics and viewers alike claimed it was plagiarized from one of the popular anime television shows ふしぎの海のナディア Fushigi no Umi no Nadia i.e. Nadia of the Mysterious Seas (Nadia: The Secret of Blue Water) ふしぎの海のナディア, more specifically in its character designs, setting and storyline.
+The other Disney film, Atlantis: The Lost Empire (2001), was alleged for plagiarizing a Japanese animated series as well; many critics and viewers alike claimed it was plagiarized from one of the popular anime television shows ふしぎの海のナディア Fushigi no Umi no Nadia i.e. Nadia of the Mysterious Seas (Nadia: The Secret of Blue Water) ふしぎの海のナディア, more specifically in its character designs, setting and storyline.
 As noted by the viewers in Japan and America, the similarities became strong enough to call its production company Gainax to sue for plagiarism.
 They only refrained from doing so, according to Gainax member Yasuhiro Takeda, because the decision belonged to parent companies NHK and Toho.
 Hiroyuki Yamaga, another Gainax worker, was quoted in an interview in 2000 as: "We actually tried to get NHK to pick a fight with Disney, but even the National Television Network of Japan didn't dare to mess with Disney and their lawyers. ...
 We actually did say that but we wouldn't actually take them to court.
 We would be so terrified about what they would do to them in return that we wouldn't dare."

 Although Disney never responded formally to those claims, co-director Kirk Wise posted on a Disney animation newsgroup in May 2001, "Never heard of Nadia till it was mentioned in this [newsgroup].
 Long after we'd finished production, I might add."
 He claimed both Atlantis and Nadia were inspired, in part, by Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas.
 Speaking about the clarification, however, Lee Zion of Anime News Network wrote, "There are too many similarities not connected with 20,000 Leagues for the whole thing to be coincidence."
 As such, the whole affair ultimately entered popular culture as a convincing case of plagiarism.
 In 2018, Reuben Baron of Comic Book Resources added to Zion's comment stating, "Verne didn't specifically imagine magic crystal-based technology, something featured in both the Disney movie and the two similar anime.
 The Verne inspiration also doesn't explain the designs being suspiciously similar to Nadias."